jrolstad/EnhancedErrorPage/README.md

 Some of the features are:

 + Searchability: The Exception messages, sources, and stack traces all are links that search for that text on Google
++ Stack Trace: The Stack Trace & Exception stack is inverted to give better readability and flow
 + Server Details: Information such as the server name, time, and user context are shown
 + Server Variables
 + Request Parameters